markCwatson/budgetpals/README.md

 This is the backend (API) for budgetpals.
 A mobile client is being developed [here (budgetpals_client)](https://github.com/markCwatson/budgetpals_client).

-## Google Cloud Platform (WIP)
+## Google Cloud Platform
-This API is now deployed to Google Cloud Platform (GCP) using the Google App Engine service.
-The database does not exist in the cloud yet.
-I will be using Google Compute Engine for this.
-Looking into how to setup.
-Also, every push to main results in a new deployment, so I need to take measures to limit this.
+This API is deployed to Google Cloud Platform (GCP) using the Google App Engine service.
+The database is running in a Virtual Machine (VM) in Compute Engine.
+I used a [serverless Virtual Private Cloud (VPC) connector](https://cloud.google.com/appengine/docs/standard/connecting-vpc#console) to connect the App Engine to the VM through the internal VPC network.

 ## Running docker containers and testing